pr0me/safirefuzz-experiments/02_coverage_collection/README.md

 For HALucinator, AFL creates an `./output` directory for the specified target containing the queue, e.g., `hal-fuzz/tests/atmel_6lowpan_udp_rx/output/queue/`.

+## Generating your own valid_bb_files

+The basic block files in the [valid_bb_files](./valid_bb_files) are generated with ghidra using the included [ghidra_get_bbs.py](./ghidra_get_bbs.py) script.
+To generate the basic block ground truth, load the ELF file of the firmware of your choice in ghidra, run the auto analysis, and then execute the script via ghidra's script manager.

 ## Replaying (SAFIRE, hal-fuzz, libafl)
 Finally, you can use the provided `eval_bbs_halucinator.py` script to automatically replay inputs in HALucinator.
 The path to the queue is assumed to include a framework identifier, `libafl` or `hal-fuzz`, if none of those is found, SAFIREFUZZ is assumed.